-The General Fund revenue forecast for the City's 2025-2026 Proposed Budget is insufficient to cover all anticipated Citywide costs.
+The General Fund revenue forecast for the City's 2025 Adopted and 2026 Endorsed budgets is insufficient to cover all anticipated Citywide costs.
 General Fund reductions were identified to mitigate this shortfall.
+General Fund reductions were identified to mitigate this shortfall.
 To preserve critical City services due to the General Fund deficit, budget adjustments were made in the following ways:

-Shifting \$8.8 million in Park District funding to cover core programming previously supported by General Fund, by using excess Park District interest income one-time (\$2.4 million), reducing Park District-funded capital budgets (\$3.9 million), and shifting planned debt payments to align with current project schedules

-- (\$2.5 million). - Reducing \$1.5 million in General Fund programming ongoing. - Shifting \$1 million of programming previously supported by General Fund to other fund sources ongoing, including the Arts and Culture Fund (funded by Admissions Tax proceeds) and the Payroll Expense Tax.
+- Shifting \$8.8 million in Park District funding to cover core programming previously supported by General Fund, by using excess Park District interest income one-time (\$2.4 million), reducing Park District-funded capital budgets (\$3.9 million), and shifting planned debt payments to align with current project schedules (\$2.5 million). - Reducing \$1.5 million in General Fund programming ongoing. - Shifting \$1 million of programming previously supported by General Fund to other fund sources ongoing, including proceeds from the Admissions Tax and the Payroll Expense Tax.